a-synchronous/rubico/README.md

 } = rubico
 ```

-With async-enabled, or [a]synchronous, functional programming, functions provided to the rubico methods may be asynchronous and return a Promise.
+With async-enabled, or [a]synchronous, functional programming, functions provided to the rubico operators may be asynchronous and return a Promise.
 Any promises in argument position are also resolved before continuing with the operation.

 ```javascript [playground]
 const helloPromise = Promise.resolve('hello')